rkillickdev/rewind/README.md

 ![For You page no results](docs/features/pp5-for-you-no-results.png)

-* If a user has not followed any other profiles, a resuable `Asset` component is rendered to display a message encouraging the user to start following other profiles to fill the page.
+* If a user has not followed any other profiles, a reuseable `Asset` component is rendered to display a message encouraging the user to start following other profiles to fill the page.

 ___